×Pachyveria haagei (an invalid name)

 How to Grow and Care

-Allow the soil to dry out before watering and be careful to avoid getting water on the leaves.
-In winter, the plants will require more water, as winter begins its active growth season.
-If you are unsure when to water your plant, watch the lowermost leaves for signs of drying and water them then.
+Allow the soil to dry out before watering, and avoid getting water on the leaves.
+The plants will require more water in winter as they begin their active growing season.
+If you are unsure when to water your plant, watch the lowermost leaves for drying signs and water them then.
 Pachyphytum is far more likely to survive underwatering than overwatering.
 The thick, fleshy leaves will appear wilted and a bit "under-full" when they need water.

 Learn more at How to Grow and Care for Pachyphytum.

-x Pachyveria 'Glauca' is is an old intergeneric hybrid between Pachyphytum hookeri and unknown Echeveria.
+This succulent is an old intergeneric hybrid resulting from the cross between Pachyphytum hookeri and unknown Echeveria.
 It is named by Haage & Schmidt in their 1926 catalog.